 Baxter came to Carolina Tiger Rescue in June of 2018.
-He was a privately owned pet in Asheville, NC.
-Baxter is Carolina Tiger Rescue’s smallest kinkajou weighing in at 6 pounds!
-Baxter is settling into his new home without much fuss.
-He has enjoyed exploring his new outdoor enclosure and is getting used to the sights and sound of his neighbors here.
+He was a privately owned pet in Asheville, North Carolina.
+Baxter is Carolina Tiger Rescue’s smallest kinkajou weighing in at six pounds!
+Baxter is settling into his new home at the rescue without much fuss.
+He recently moved next door to Wednesday Kinkajou in one of the new kinkajou houses.
+He has enjoyed exploring his new indoor enclosure and is getting used to the sights and sounds of the other residents here.

 Born January 15, 2011